addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <hr class="hr">

 <h3>2.4.
 Closest Icosahedron Face</h3>

+<p>If you think of the <a href="https://en.wikipedia.org/wiki/Platonic_solid" target="_blank">Platonic solid</a> centred at the origin, then the coordinates of a point located at the centre of each face is equal to those of a vector normal to the face.
+In principle, for a point on the sphere, interate over all the faces and find the face/normal whose dot product with the coordinates of the point is greatest.</p>

-<p>To identify the closest icosahedral face, compute the dot product of the 3D Cartesian coordinates with the normal vectors of the 20 icosahedral faces.
+<p>In this case, to identify the closest icosahedral face, compute the dot product of the 3D Cartesian coordinates with the normal vectors of the 20 icosahedral faces.
 The face with the highest dot product value is the closest.</p>

 <details class="code-container" open><summary class="p">2.4a.
 Closest Icosahedron Face - Snippet</summary>
 <pre><code>private static final int NUM_ICOSA_FACES = 20;